 Just Google "developing a marketing plan" and your head will spin with examples from The SBA and other marketing experts.
-We all have heard of or read about a brand's positioning.
-Let me take the complexity out of this and offer you a 5 step process to improve your food business marketing strategies.
+We have all heard of or read about a brand's positioning.
+Let me take the complexity out of this and offer you a 5 step process to improving your food business marketing strategies.

 New Food Product Launch Strategy

-You say …" oh that is stuff for the big guys and I am special and different and…".
-STOP!
-When you launch a new product, remember this - 80% of new products fail in the first 2 years.
+A brand's positioning is part of a strategic plan and frames what you are trying to say to the customer and how it compares to your competition.
+You might think that stuff's only for the big guys.
+When you launch a new product, remember this – 80% of new products fail in the first two years.
 Don't you want to be in the 20% that succeed?

-If you want to land on the customer's plate, don't they have to buy it?
-Shouldn't what you say resonate with the customer that makes your company stand out through your story and with a value proposition that motivates people to try it?
+Shouldn't what you say resonate with the customer and make your company stand out with a value proposition that motivates people to try it?

-Mark Lang of St Joseph's University was a professor of mine in my MBA program.
-Besides the many things left with me, one concept continues to be useful for me when working with food entrepreneurs; the Positioning Statement.
+One concept from my MBA program continues to be useful for me when working with food entrepreneurs; the Positioning Statement.

 Positioning Statements Don't Have to be Complex

-Positioning statements are a way to concisely communicate to web designers, people designing your packaging and your advertising what they need to do.
+Positioning statements are a way to concisely communicate to web designers and people designing your packaging and your advertising, what they need to do.
 Without this, they are flying blind and on your dime!

 The format is 5 easy to follow steps.
 Let's use BRAND Coffee as the example: